 Homelessness is not restricted to the lack of a roof over someone's head and generally, people who are homeless will have much broader unmet needs.
 The reasons why people become homeless are complex.
-They include structural issues, such as lack of housing supply and housing costs as described above; people losing their private rented tenancy, and being unable to afford to move into another private rented property is now one of the main reasons for presenting as homeless in Kirklees, as it is across the country - and also, more individual issues.
+They include structural issues, such as lack of housing supply and housing costs as described above.
+People losing their private rented tenancy, and being unable to afford to move into another private rented property is now one of the main reasons for presenting as homeless in Kirklees, as it is across the country - and also, more individual or personal issues.

 There are particular groups of people within our population who are vulnerable and who, through a number of factors may experience homelessness either as a single crisis point in their lives, or more repeatedly.
 People are vulnerable because of a number of reasons.
-These include people with disabilities, people who have mental health issues or learning disabilities, drug and alcohol dependencies, young people, older people, people whose relationships have broken down and where violence is a factor, leaving long term institutional living such as the care of the local authority, prison, or long term hospitalisation.
+These include: people with disabilities; people who have mental health issues and other complex factors; learning disabilities; drug and alcohol dependencies; young people; older people; people whose relationships have broken down and where violence is a factor.
 People who find it difficult to live independently and need support are also vulnerable to homelessness for example refugees to this country who may be transitioning to a new and different way of living.
+The Kirklees Mental Health and Wellbeing Needs assessment identifies situations arising where people leave hospital or are released from prison without an effective referral pathway in place to plan for their settled accommodation needs.